-There are a few cases where both parents have it and so you would inherit homozygous Prothrombin 20210.
-However, this is extremely rare.
+There are a few cases where both parents have the gene, which would make it certain that their child would inherit homozygous Prothrombin 20210.
+However, this is very rare.

 Prothrombin 20210 and venous thrombosis

 If you have Prothrombin 20210, you have a low risk of venous thrombosis unless you have one or more extra risk factors.